p2made/p2vagrant/README.md

 ### `./vg n`

-The file in the project root, `vg`, is a script to generate `Vagrantfile`s as they are needed (so the name means `Vagrantfile Generator`... works for me 🙃).

-Where `n` is the step in this setup, the `Vagrantfile` for any step can be generated with...
+`Vagrantfile`s are generated as they are needed  by a script in the project root, `vg`  (for `Vagrantfile Generator`... works for me 🙃). `vg` takes one argument,  `n` the step in this setup.
+So any `Vagrantfile` can be generated with...

 ```
 ./vg n
 ```

-I plan to move the datawithin `vg` to a data file (which may itself be a script) in an update.
+I plan to move the data within `vg` to a data file (which may itself be a script) in an update.

 ### Data